rookie-leo/rookie-leo/README.md

 ## Welcome to my GitHub profile

 - 👀 I'm interested in java programming language, and I'm studying to become a java expert
-- 🌱 I'm currently studying Computer Science, and I work at Zup Innovation as a Java/Kotlin developer
+- 🌱 I'm currently studying Computer Science, and I work at IBM as a software developer
 - ✨ In this repository you will find my study notes, as well as projects that I use to practice what I'm learning